Chaimaa Aouissi

-Chaima Aouisse (Arabic: شيماء عويس; born 18 June 1997) is an Algerian freestyle wrestler who competes in the 57 kg division.
+Chaimaa Fouzia Aouissi (Arabic: شيماء عويس; born 18 June 1997) is an Algerian freestyle wrestler who competes in the 57 kg division.

 Career

 Aouisse represented Algeria at the 2024 Summer Olympics in Paris, finishing 13th in the women's 57 kg event.
 She became African champion in 2025 (Casablanca) and won silver in 2024 (Alexandria).
 She also took gold at the 2024 Arab Wrestling Championships in Tunis and silver at the 2018 Mediterranean Wrestling Championships in Algiers.